 The original scheme was set to close in 2018 but has since been extended twice, firstly out to 2025 and then most recently in the March ’23 budget the scheme has been extended to 2027.

-The scheme shut to new applicants in October 2018, but with the government trying to battle climate change and with Climate Change Levy rates increasing, this now poses an opportunity for eligible businesses to participate in the scheme and contribute towards the reduction of global carbon emissions in return for a portion of tax relief.
+The extension to the scheme poses an opportunity for eligible businesses to participate in the scheme and contribute towards the reduction of global carbon emissions in return for a portion of tax relief.

-At a time where every penny counts, joining the CCA scheme is a great opportunity for businesses with energy-intensive processes to gain tax relief.
+At a time when every penny counts, joining the CCA scheme is a great opportunity for businesses with energy-intensive processes to gain tax relief.